 For qualifying sellers, iBuyers can be a quick, easy, and potentially cost-beneficial alternative to listing their home on the open market.
 It removes the need for a realtor, marketing, open houses, and even showings.

-That said, nearly all iBuyers rely on what's known as an automated valuation model, or AVM for short, to determine what to offer for the homes they buy.
-Put simply, an AVM is proprietary software that allows iBuyers to process huge amounts of data about a given home and its local market to come up with a fair price.
+That said, nearly all iBuyers rely on what's known as an automated valuation model, or AVM for short.
+Put simply, an AVM is a proprietary software that allows iBuyers to process huge amounts of data about a given home and its local market to come up with a fair price.